Saint Cecilia Parish was established in 1888.

 Fourteen circular and sixteen square panels adorn the nave and arches of the church.
 The square panels are decorated with the symbols of Our Lady taken from the Litany of Loreto and the circular ones with symbols taken from the lives of the apostles.
 The great window of the Assumption—framed by the two oak cases of the organ—was installed in 1954 (the Marian Year) in spaces originally designed for windows but not until then used.

-The original organ of 24 stops was built in 1902 by the Hutchings-Votey Organ Company, Opus 1465, and was rebuilt in 1954 with 32 stops.
+The original 24-stop organ was built in 1902 by the Hutchings-Votey Organ Company, Opus 1465, and was rebuilt in 1954 with 32 stops.
 In 1998, Timothy Smith and Theodore Gilbert began a massive reconstruction of the organ.
 The current Smith & Gilbert Organ of four manuals, fifty-two ranks, and 2,950 pipes was dedicated on the Feast of Saint Cecilia, November 22, 1999.

 Today we are experiencing something of an awakening within these old walls.
 We recently completed a major renovation, our numbers are increasing, and we continue to grow in our commitment to issues of peace, justice, and service to our neighbors, both near and far.

-We’ve been right here on Belvidere Street, in the same building for over 125 years, but that does not mean that life here is stale, stagnant, or even predictable.
+For over 125 years, we’ve been in the same building right here on Belvidere Street, but that does not mean that life here is stale, stagnant, or even predictable.
 We are proud to be entrusted with the legacy of Saint Cecilia Parish, where everything is the same, yet always changing; where we honor tradition while embracing the future; where God’s love makes all things new.

 The Pastors of Saint Cecilia Parish